Himeshika-Ab/SSDAssignment/readme.txt

 1. Download the repository to your local machine.
-2. Open the command line inside the SSDAssignment folder.
+2. Open the command line inside the downloaded folder.
 4. Install all the node modules. npm install
 5. To start the server, run the following command in the terminal.